 What assets to invest in?

-In deciding how to invest, you need to know how the assets classes you invest in behave over time.
-The graph below depicts returns from cash, bonds and equities over discrete periods ranging from one to ten years.
+In deciding how to invest, you need to know how the asset classes you invest in behave over time.
+The graph below depicts real returns (i.e. after inflation) from cash, bonds and equities over discrete periods ranging from one to twenty years.

-The graph reveals that as your time horizon increases, the risk of holding a risky asset, such as equities, decreases significantly.
+The graph reveals that for any given holding period, the median real return on equities is higher than on bonds, which is in turn higher than on cash.
+However as shown by the ranges, the risk of holding equities is higher than bonds, which is higher than cash.
+Critically as the holding period increases (for any of the asset classes), the real return becomes more dependable, i.e. the ranges shrink.
+For example, one-year returns on equities have ranged from -41% to +54%.
+However, over 20-year holding periods, these have ranged from 7% to 12%.
 In other words, the longer you are invested in equities, the lower the volatility (risk) and the more likely the asset class will outperform other asset classes.
 This is important as it defines how to best use a “risk budget” within your financial plan.

 What is risk?